 A handicap-accessible trail leads to the Teacher’s Overlook, where a stunning view of Hell’s Gate Rapids and portions of Mother’s Delight, Blueberry Slide, and Teacher’s Pet may be seen.
 Learn about the park’s unique geology and wildlife through interpretive panels located along the trail.

-PRO TIP: All sites in the Banning State Park Campground are open for reservations from April 1 to mid-November.
+PRO TIP: This park is among our favorite Minnesota state park camping destinations.
+All sites in the Banning State Park Campground are open for reservations from April 1 to mid-November.
 There are 22-non electric sites, 11 electric sites, and one camper cabin.